 My Chemical Romance

-My Chemical Romance’s tour date, scheduled for September 9, 2020 at Little Caesars Arena, has been rescheduled to take place on Wednesday, September 15, 2021.
+My Chemical Romance performance at Little Caesars Arena has been rescheduled to take place on Tuesday, September 13, 2022.

 After performing a sold-out show at the landmark Shrine Expo Hall in Los Angeles on December 20, 2019, My Chemical Romance will perform a full U.S. tour that will kick off at Detroit’s Little Caesars Arena.
 The uncompromising rock group previously announced multiple overseas performances for March, including shows in Milton Keynes, England - two of which sold out (65,000 tickets) in under an hour.